flutter/packages/packages/interactive_media_ads/CONTRIBUTING.md

 ### Platform Interface Class Types

-Below are the types of classes in the interface.
+Below are some of the types of classes in the interface.

 #### Delegate Platform Class

 These are classes where the app-facing interface needs to delegate handling to the platform implementation.
-These classes are prefixed with `Platform`.
+These classes are typically prefixed with `Platform`.

 If the corresponding app-facing class can be instantiated by the app (e.g. `AdsLoader`), the `InteractiveMediaAdsPlatform.instance` field should be used in a factory to instantiate the correct platform implementation.
 See `PlatformAdsLoader` as an example.
 This class should should also take a creation params class as the only constructor parameter.

-If the corresponding app-facing class can't instantiated by the app (e.g. AdsManager), the class should only have a single protected constructor.
+If the corresponding app-facing class can't be instantiated by the app (e.g. `AdsManager`), the class should only have a single protected constructor.
 See `PlatformAdsManager`.

 If the corresponding app-facing class needs to be a `Widget` (e.g. `AdDisplayContainer`), this should follow the same pattern as being instantiable by the app except it should contain a single